 - Think of Avengers as your investment portfolio

-(Iron Man was considered a risky investment back then, and Hulk the safer investment)
+(Iron Man was considered a risky investment back then, and the Hulk was the safer investment)

-- Fast forward to today, ultimately the diversity paid off and made money.
+- Fast forward to today, ultimately the diversification paid off and made money